 The Group has established procedures to ensure that all transactions with interested persons are reported in a timely manner to the Audit Committee and that transactions are conducted on an arm's length basis that are not prejudicial to the interests of the shareholders.
 When a potential conflict of interest occurs, the Director(s) concerned will be excluded from discussions and refrain from exercising any influence over other members of the Board.

 The Group does not have a general mandate for IPTs.
-There were no IPTs of S\$100,000 or more entered into during FY2015.
+There were no IPTs of S\$100,000 or more entered into by the Group in FY2016.